addama/sop/sop.md

 # Development Standards of Practice {#top}

+Version 1.0.0

+# Purpose
+This document describes the software development process for Xtract Solutions as it pertains to the development team.
+The process described is based on Scrum, an Agile framework, and covers planning/storing Product Backlog Items, the work being done during Sprints, as well as the process for releasing stable iterations of the projects we work on.

+This process does not currently prescribe process or methods for selling, implementing, training for, or maintaining said releases.
+Any member or title not specifically mentioned is not covered by this process, unless selected as a delegate for relevant process steps.

 # Product Backlog Item Generation {#product-backlog-item-generation}
 Product Backlog Items are represented by Github Issues with the “Needs Project” label, or other labels and identification methods as agreed to by the Scrum Team.
 Product Backlog Items may originate from client feedback/request or internally, and may represent bug fixes, new features, or other changes to the product or its architecture.